Seven universities offer 33 MSW study courses in Georgia.

 MSW Study Term in Georgia

-Regarding how long it will take you to complete an MSW in Georgia, it will depend on the type of study option.
-The introductory classes are generally 60 to 64 credits with a minimum of 9000 to 1200 hours of internship.
+How long it will take you to complete an MSW in Georgia will depend on the type of study option.
+The introductory classes are generally 60 to 64 credits with a minimum of 9000 to 1200 internship hours.

-Academics opt for traditional full-time studies may finish their 4-semester course within two years.
-While part-time students are given eight semesters to complete all traditional credit courses within four years.
+Academics who opt for traditional full-time studies may finish their 4-semester course within two years.
+At the same time, part-time students are given eight semesters to complete all traditional credit courses within four years.

 However, an advanced standing study is a quick way for applicants with a BSW to finish their MSW in Georgia.
 As we said earlier, the introductory courses are removed from their program.